A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: DL-Based IRS Channel Estimation

 \section{DL-Based IRS Channel Estimation}

-The IRS is composed of a huge number of reflecting elements and, therefore, channel state acquisition is a major task in IRS-assisted wireless systems.
-A common approach is to turn on and off each individual IRS element one-by-one while also using orthogonal pilot signals to estimate the channel between the BS and the users through IRS.
-In particular, IRS channel estimation via DL involves constructing a mapping between the received input signals at the user and the channel information of direct and cascaded links (Fig.~\ref{fig_SD_CE}).
-This is more challenging than the conventional massive MIMO, where a single channel link is used.
+{During channel acquisition, the BS transmits pilot signals in the downlink, which are received and processed at the user.
+Using the pilot signals, which are known as a priori, the user estimates the impact of the wireless channel on these pilots and transmits the channel state information (CSI) back to BS via uplink.
+In IRS-assisted scenario, channel estimation is even more challenging as the user needs to estimate CSI over multiple links, e.g., BS-IRS, IRS-user and BS-user.
+The complexity also increases with the number of elements in the IRS.} A common approach is to turn on and off each individual IRS element one by one while also using orthogonal pilot signals to estimate the channel between the BS and the users through the IRS.
 The SL approach proposed in \cite{elbir_LIS} estimates both direct and cascaded channels via twin convolutional neural networks (CNNs).
 First, the received pilot signals at the user are collected by sequentially turning on the individual IRS elements.
-Then, the collected data are used to find the least squares estimate of the cascaded and the direct channels.
-Both CNNs are trained to map the least squares (LS) channel estimates to the true channel data.
+Then, the collected data are used to find the LS estimate of the cascaded and the direct channels.
+Both CNNs are trained to map the LS channel estimates to the true channel data.
 The upshot is that each user estimates its own channels only once and feeds the received pilot data (LS estimate) to the trained CNN models.
-The CNNs have higher tolerance than MLP against the channel data uncertainties, imperfections (such as switching mismatch) of IRS elements.
+The CNNs have higher tolerance than MLP against the channel data uncertainties, and imperfections (such as switching mismatch) of IRS elements.

-When the model training is conducted at the user with huge datasets as in~\cite{elbir_LIS}, the system may lack sufficient computational capability.
-This is overcome by FL-based training \cite{elbir2020_FL_CE}, where the learning model is trained at the BS without transmitting the data (Fig.~\ref{fig_FL}).
-Instead, only model updates are sent thereby reducing the transmission overhead.
-Each user computes only the model update corresponding to its local dataset, which is smaller than the entire training data.
-Furthermore, instead of using two CNNs as in~\cite{elbir_LIS}, a single CNN jointly estimates both cascaded and direct channels.
+When the model training is conducted at the user with huge datasets as in~\cite{elbir_LIS} for various channel/user/configurations, the system may lack sufficient computational capability.
+This is overcome by FL-based training \cite{elbir2020_FL_CE}, where the learning model updates are computed at the devices (nodes) and aggregated at the BS (central server), thereby eliminating the transmission of raw data.
+FL significantly reduces the transmission overhead since the size of the datasets is usually larger than the size of the learning model, {and its performance improves as the number of users increases~\cite{elbir2020_FL_CE,irs_FL_BF_fromChannel}}. {Furthermore, instead of using two CNNs demanding two datasets as in~\cite{elbir_LIS}, a single CNN in~\cite{elbir2020_FL_CE} jointly estimates both cascaded and direct channels.}